 The State Treasurer's Office invested a portion of the general fund and the State Bond Proceeds Investment Pool in the Reserve Primary Fund ("RPF"), a money market fund, in Fiscal Years 2007 and 2008 respectively.
 On September 15, 2008, the balance of the general fund's RPF investment was \$448.7 million, and the balance of the State Bond Proceeds Investment Pool's RPF investment was \$311.6 million.
 On September 16, 2008, the RPF net asset value fell below \$1.00 and holdings in the fund were frozen.
 Since then, RPF has returned approximately \$0.9904 per share to shareholders.
 On the recommendations of the independent public accounting firm performing the Fiscal Year 2011 audit of the State Treasury, the remaining positions in the RPF, \$4.33 million of the general fund and \$3.01 million of the State Bond Proceeds Investment Pool, were written-down in Fiscal Year 2011.
-December 6, 2013, a notice from the Primary Liquidating Fund (Primary Fund-In Liquidation, formerly known as the RPF) indicated that Form 1099-DIV (the "Form") relating to calendar year 2013 was expected to be distributed on or about January 31, 2014.
-The Form will report a shareholder's proportionate share of each Fund's income and expense.
-There also may be limitations on deductibility which may reduce or eliminate the ability to deduct such expense items against any taxable income for federal, state or local tax purposes.
-The State Treasurer's Office has not yet received the final distribution of Primary Fund-In Liquidation Assets for the general fund or the State Bond Proceeds Investment Pool.
+Final distributions were made to shareholders in January 2015.

 According to the Investment Policy, the State Treasurer's Investment Committee is appointed by the State Treasurer and the Board.
-The Investment Committee is an advisory committee that reviewed investment reporting and any other matters of the State Treasurer's choosing.
+The Investment Committee is an advisory committee that reviewes investment reporting and any other matters of the State Treasurer's choosing.
 The Investment Committee consists of five voting members: the State Treasurer or designee; the State Treasurer's Chief Investment Officer, who serves as Investment Committee Chair; the Director of the State Board of Finance or designee; and two additional members.
 These additional members must be participants in the private investment community or have expert knowledge or professional experience in public finance or public money investing.
 One member is appointed by the State Treasurer and approved by the Board and one member is appointed by the Board and approved by the State Treasurer.